 We woke up to a clear morning…the way it is in autumn- Cloudless sky with crisp morning Sun that is pleasantly warm.
 A swarm of dragonflies buzzed around our pond, getting the attention of a baby garden lizard hiding in the curry leaf plant.
 Its tiny head moved in sync with the movement of the dragonflies which it assumed to be its prey but was too reluctant to dart and grab one, or was still learning the nuances of hunting.

 By afternoon, some stray clouds gathered and rumbled.
-They rumbled and rattled with flashes of lightening followed by deafening thunder.
+They rumbled and rattled with flashes of lightning followed by deafening thunder.
 Soon there was a good downpour.
-A white cheeked bulbul sang in the branches of the mango tree, enjoying rain.
+A white-cheeked bulbul sang in the branches of the mango tree, enjoying the rain.

 Plan of baking a whole wheat bread was tweaked a bit.

 Instead of regular loaf, a batter bread was baked.
 Just one rise and a yeasty loaf is ready for dinner.
 Simple and easy recipe that comes in handy when you have less time and you want to bake a bread.